Douglas College > Study at Douglas > Apply > Canadian students > College lingo

 Limited enrolment (or limited admission) programs

-Limited Enrolment programs are the career-focused programs such as Nursing, Youth Justice, and Print Futures.
+Limited Enrolment programs are the career-focused programs such as Nursing, Youth Justice, and Veterinary Technology.
 Think "set menu".
 You join a group of students who all take the same mandatory courses together.
 Usually there are some elective courses as well.
 Enrolment is "limited" because there is a limit to the number of students accepted into the program, and so entry can be competitive.

 Credit courses: You are considered a "Credit Course Student" if your courses have credit points assigned to them, and are part of a credential (such as a Diploma, Associate Degree, Bachelors Degree or Citation).